Certificate Program in Traumatic Stress Studies

 - Vicarious trauma and self-care

-Readings for this seminar are drawn from an array of sources, including the text Traumatic Stress: The Effects of Overwhelming Experience on Mind, Body and Society (van der Kolk & McFarlane, 1996), classic and recent journal publications, and related works.
-Readings will be distributed to participants at the start of the program year.
-Please click here to view our most recent seminar syllabus.
+Readings for this seminar are drawn from an array of sources, including the text The Body Keeps the Score (van der Kolk, 2014; required purchase), classic and recent journal publications, and related works.
+Readings not drawn from the required text will be accessible via an electronic course pack at the start of the program year.
+Click here to view our most recent seminar syllabus.

 Program participants will attend small-group consultation, with particular attention paid to the configuration of groups so that participants are complementary in terms of experience level, population, and areas of interest.
 These groups are led by Trauma Center faculty, and provide an opportunity to discuss application of seminar concepts to individual cases and to the participants' general practice, as well as opportunity for further small-group discussion of seminar content.

-This program is geared toward licensed mental health professionals; unlicensed and affiliated professionals with appropriate training and/or practical experience, and who work with trauma-impacted populations will be considered, at the discretion of the program director.
+This program is geared toward licensed mental health professionals; unlicensed and affiliated professionals with appropriate training and/or practical experience; those who work with trauma-impacted populations will be considered at the discretion of the program director.
 Upon submission of application, appropriate applicants will be invited to an in-person interview.

 To apply for admission to the program, please submit the application form along with an updated curriculum vitae, two letters of recommendation, and a copy of your license to: